 We likely all know someone who scored a great deal on a far-off getaway using AirBNB.com.
-The website, which is wildly popular both in the U.S. and abroad, helps match potential short-term renters with a suitable home, condo or apartment.
-While the process seems to work fine for beachgoers and those seeking a little solitude, the short-term rental idea has not gone over so well in New York– prompting a state-wide ban on the use of AirBNB in virtually all instances.
+The website, which is wildly popular in the U.S. and abroad, helps match potential short-term renters with a suitable home, condo, or apartment.
+While the process seems to work fine for beachgoers and those seeking a little solitude, the short-term rental idea has not gone over so well in New York– prompting a state-wide ban on the use of Airbnb in virtually all instances.

 To discuss your options, call today!

 If you are a property owner with questions about the nuances of this legislation, be sure to contact Schneider Mitola today!